-''' Option Explicit 'Name: SAMDTA 'Date: 8/3/2022 'Authored by: Andy Latham on behalf of SYSPRO Ltd 'This is a working example app that demonstrates three ways to retrieve a list 'of customer invoices for a specific customer from Syspro and populate a list view '1.
-By using a Syspro Business Object '2.
-Using a direct SQL query using ADODB to return XML '3.
-Using a direct SQL query using ADODB to return an ADODB recordset, building XML in the script 'Please note that the recommended mechanism to get Syspro data is to use the Syspro Business Objects 'The business objects execute all the in-built security and business logic that Syspro uses 'Direct SQL calls are not recommended to access Syspro data because it bypasses the business logic 'but a direct SQL call may be required to access data in other Non-Syspro databases '''
+'''

+Option Explicit

+'Name: SAMDTA

+3

+4

+'Date: 8/3/2022

+5

+'Authored by: Andy Latham on behalf of SYSPRO Ltd

+......

+'This is a working example app that demonstrates three ways to retrieve a list

+8

+'of customer invoices for a specific customer from Syspro and populate a list view

+9

+'1.
+By using a Syspro Business Object

+'2.
+Using a direct SQL query using ADODB to return XML

+10

+'3.
+Using a direct SQL query using ADODB to return an ADODB recordset, building XML in the script

+11

+12

+13

+'Please note that the recommended mechanism to get Syspro data is to use the Syspro Business Objects

+14

+'The business objects execute all the in-built security and business logic that Syspro uses

+15

+'Direct SQL calls are not recommended to access Syspro data because it bypasses the business logic

+16

+'but a direct SQL call may be required to access data in other Non-Syspro databases

+17

+'''

 Make notes in the code to explain what functions do.
-For example:

-''' 'Function that queries Database, returns a recordset and builds XML to send to the listview \textbf{function} \ \ \textbf{UpdateListView\ADODB\Recordset} (\textbf{CustomerNumber}, \ \ \textbf{servername}, \ \textbf{dbname}, \ \ \textbf{writexmltofile}, \ \textbf{showdebugmessages}) \\ 'first setup the class to get access to the database 'to use the FOR XML AUTO query to get XML returned from the SQL database '''
+''' 334 'Function that queries Database, returns a recordset and builds XML to send to the listview 335 function UpdateListView_ADODB_Recordset(CustomerNumber, servername,dbname, writexmltofile,showdebugmessages) 336 'first setup the class to get access to the database 337 'to use the FOR XML AUTO query to get XML returned from the SQL database 338 Dim db '''